 In these cases, health plans may even be a senior's best advocate.
 Effective health engagement for seniors on their own may not only be vital to improving population health, it could be life-saving.

 Want to dive deeper into improving Medicare Star Ratings?
-Explore our most popular eBook: "5 Strategies for Improving Quality Ratings with Better Health Engagement."
+Explore our most popular eBook: "5 Innovative Strategies to Boost Medicare Member Engagement."